skyllarb/node-enigma/README.md

 -you have to git clone this repo

--install inquier, there is a link provided to the right documentation.
+-install inquier or npm i or npm install.
+I prefer npm install because it is the swiftst, there is a link provided to the right documentation.

 -open up the project in yoour terminal and run node index.js